interledger/web-monetization-extension/docs/testing/testplan.md

 The main prerequisite for sending or receiving Web Monetization payments is to have a Web Monetization-enabled digital wallet.
 Web Monetization-enabled digital wallets are provided by licensed service providers.
 A wallet allows a user to send or receive Web Monetization payments.
 The wallet providers are regulated by the laws of the countries in which they operate.

-Below is a list of the available wallet providers:
+Below is a list of the available wallet providers if you want to use real money:

 - [Fynbos](https://wallet.fynbos.app/wallet)
 - [GateHub](https://gatehub.net/mobile)

 Wallet availability in a specific country, or availability in particular currency depends on the wallet provider.
-Learn more about the providers for [Web Monetization compatible wallets here](https://webmonetization.org/docs/resources/op-wallets/#fynbos).
+Learn more about the providers for [Web Monetization compatible wallets here](https://webmonetization.org/docs/resources/op-wallets/).

+#### Test Digital Wallet

+You have the option to use “play” money from the [Interledger Test Wallet application](https://rafiki.money/).
+Here you can set up an account that is enabled for Web Monetization, and other Interledger functionality, without involving real money.

+You can learn more about the [Interledger Test Wallet here](https://rafiki.dev/integration/playground/testnet/).

 ## Testing